Kolhufushi (Meemu Atoll)

-Kolhufushi (Dhivehi: ކޮޅުފުށި) is one of the inhabited islands of Meemu Atoll.
+Kolhufushi (ކޮޅުފުށި, [koɭufuʂiː]) is an inhabited island off the southwest coast of Meemu Atoll or Mulaku Atoll.
+It is the third most populous island in Meemu Atoll.

 History

 2004 tsunami and aftermath

 The island was greatly affected by the 2004 tsunami, although coral reefs took some of the impact.
 The island's chief, Mr. Sigee, described the water as reaching his chin.
 Two weeks after the disaster, the island's population was found to have lost at least sixteen people, and the island's mango and banana trees had been poisoned by the saltwater.
 Some homes and a century-old mosque had also been destroyed.
 Most of the other houses were unsuitable for habitation, leaving only a handful of functional homes.
+Before relief teams arrived, and due to the houses being unsuitable for life, the population resorted to tents around the island and resorted to eating seaweed.

 By mid-January 2005, 8% of the 13,000-strong displaced Maldivian population was housed in temporary shelters on Kolhufushi.
 The construction of 55 replacement houses was started in October 2008, and a further 168 houses were started in 2010.

 Tsunami drills were introduced on the island in 2018.
-A tsunami warning in 2016 had uncovered a lack of preparedness, for dealing with safe evacuation.
+A tsunami warning in 2016 had uncovered a lack of preparedness for dealing with safe evacuation.

+The island was supposedly split in half after the Tsunami, the south half is the one that is currently inhabited, The northern half is used for cultivation.